-Data from this event file can be merged with other 2019 MEPS HC data files for the purposes of appending person-level data such as demographic characteristics or health insurance coverage to each home health record.
+Data from this event file can be merged with other 2019 MEPS HC data files for the purposes of appending person-level data such as demographic characteristics or health insurance coverage to each dental record.

-This file can also be used to construct summary variables for expenditures, sources of payment, and related aspects of home health events for calendar year 2019.
-Aggregate annual person-level information on the use of home health providers and other health services is provided on the 2019 Population Characteristics file, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of the dental event.
+Aggregate annual person-level information on the use of dental events and other health services is provided on the MEPS 2019 Full Year Consolidated Data File where each record represents a MEPS sampled person.

-The following documentation offers a brief overview of the types and levels of data provided, and the content and structure of the file and the codebook.
+This document offers a brief overview of the types and levels of data provided, and the content and structure of the file and the codebook.
 It contains the following sections:

 - Data File Information

 - Sample Weight

 - Strategies for Estimation

 - Merging/Linking MEPS Data Files

 - References

-- Variable-Source Crosswalk
+- Variable Source Crosswalk

 For more information on the MEPS HC sample design, see Chowdhury et al (2019).
-For information on the MEPS MPC design, see RTI (2019) A copy of the survey instruments used to collect the information on this file are available on the MEPS website.
+A copy of the MEPS HC survey instrument used to collect the information on the Dental file is available on the MEPS website.